menu

 Occupations and Workforce

-When you are in Porterdale, you'll notice that it is more blue-collar than most other communities in America.
-35.97% of Porterdale’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Porterdale is a blue-collar town, with 35.97% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Porterdale is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Porterdale who work in office and administrative support (17.09%), teaching (9.35%), and business and financial occupations (4.86%).

 Setting & Lifestyle